Mudlarking: Victorian Bottles and Stoppers

 artist using historic beach glass to make stained tiffany style art

-Since 2013, mudlark and artist Christine Fernbank has been collecting beautiful pieces of colorful shards of glass along the Thames foreshore.
+Since 2013, mudlark and artist Christine Fernbank has been collecting beautiful pieces of colorful pieces of glass along the Thames foreshore.
 You would never know that she is 84 years old because of her youthful enthusiasm and boundless energy.
 After purchasing and repairing a damaged, vintage Tiffany lamp several years ago, Christine was inspired to start producing her own mosaics with patterned and textured glass found in the river.

 On her first trip to the Thames Estuary, she discovered “a treasure trove of old broken glass from an old tip.
 Many pieces were from old poison and wine bottles.
 There were also chunks of cut glass bowls and tumblers, some with star cut bases.
 I knew these would look beautiful against the light, and I started a massive collection.

-Christine carefully arranges the shards of river glass with complementary colors before fixing them in place.
+Christine carefully arranges the pieces of river glass with complementary colors before fixing them in place.
 “The technique I use is to surround each piece with copper foil, paint with liquid flux, solder it, and join it to the next piece,” explains Christine.
 “I don’t plan anything, but assemble panels like a jigsaw puzzle, finding colors and shapes that look good together.
 Bottle bottoms and colored wine glass bases are the main components, but I also use large chips of glass, glass pebbles, and construct borders from plain cut glass.”

 Over the past few years, Christine has made a wide variety of colorful mosaics (top of this page).
 The works of art are intended to be backlit so that natural daylight brings the ancient glass to life.
-Illuminated from behind, the individual shards glow, and the sun passes through the patterned glass, casting vivid colors and playful shadows on the surrounding surfaces.
+Illuminated from behind, the individual pieces glow, and the sun passes through the patterned glass, casting vivid colors and playful shadows on the surrounding surfaces.

 Inspired by the vintage Tiffany lamp she repaired years ago, Christine is currently working on a lampshade (below) “constructed from 1930s Czech glass from the Estuary, which is quite difficult to find.
-The multi-colored shards from old vases are very beautiful.
+The multi-colored pieces from old vases are very beautiful.
 The glass is lined on the back with either yellow, red, or blue, so when it is lit, it will have a golden glow.”
 Christine enthusiastically proclaims, “my obsession with glass will continue, and each trip to the Thames Estuary gives me new ideas!

 With a renewed appreciation, mudlarks and artists like Christine are creating beautiful works of art with reclaimed glass from the Thames.
 They are transforming and breathing new life into something which was broken and discarded.
 A new story is born out of historic glass.